PlexSheep/grrsmp/README.md

 functionality are still being implemented, and the project is not yet ready for real use.

-### Implemented Features
+### Finished Features

+- 🆘 None lol

+### Currently Working on these features

-- ✅ GTK4 user interface
+- 🔜 GTK4 user interface
-- ✅ Basic Peer-to-Peer connection establishment
+- 🔜 Basic Peer-to-Peer connection establishment over the Noise Protocol Framework
+- 🔜 Ed25519 identity generation and management
-- ✅ Asynchronous networking with Tokio
+- 🔜 Asynchronous networking with Tokio

 ### Planned Features

-- 🔄 TLS transport security with custom certificate verification
-- 🔄 Ed25519 identity generation and management
-- 🔄 Message serialization and storage
+- 🈳 Message serialization and storage
-- 🔄 Identity exchange and trust verification UI
+- 🈳 Identity exchange and trust verification UI
-- 🔄 Message encryption and decryption
+- 🈳 Message encryption and decryption
-- 🔄 Group chat support
+- 🈳 Group chat support
-- 🔄 File transfer capabilities
+- 🈳 File transfer capabilities
-- 🔄 Rendezvous server for NAT traversal
+- 🈳 Rendezvous server for NAT traversal
-- 🔄 QR code connection sharing
+- 🈳 QR code connection sharing
-- 🔄 Contact management and persistence
+- 🈳 Contact management and persistence

 ## 🛠️ Development